Dr. Robert Atton

 Brooke’s energy, drive and above all, compassion are evident as she provides care for our patients and education to our clients at Felton Veterinary Hospital.
 Although Brooke is a nurse, she is also enjoys assisting clients at the front desk.

-Brooke and her fiancé live in Santa Cruz with their pups Jade, a lab mix, and Georgia, a chihuahua.
-Jade enjoys going on trail rides with Adogio, Brooke’s running quarter horse, and Georgia enjoys the beach and working part time as a greeter at the front desk.
+Brooke lives in Santa Cruz with her pups Jade, a lab mix, and Georgia, a chihuahua.
+Jade enjoys going on trail rides with Adagio, Brooke’s running quarter horse, and Georgia enjoys the beach and working part time as a greeter at the front desk.

 Christa , RVT